edgimar/Pweave/doc/usage.rst

 .. envvar:: caption = ''

    A string providing a caption for the figure produced in the code chunk.
 Can only be used with 'fig = True' option.
 If a caption is provided the figure will be added in the .rst document with the '.. figure::' directive and as a figure float in Latex.

 .. versionadded:: 0.12

+.. envvar:: dtblock = False

+   If True the code chunk and the output will be printed as a `doctest block <http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html#doctest-blocks>`_.
+This provides sort of "terminal emulation" output, although only statements wrapped in *print* command will be printed.
+Can also be used in latex documents, where the output will formatted as verbatim and it looks like a doctest block.

+.. versionadded:: 0.12